 It is an insidious lie that you can love your country while calling for the eradication of its government.
 The Pledge of Allegiance includes the phrase “and to the Republic for which it stands.”
 Anyone who calls for the eradication of the U.S. government is calling for the eradication of the Republic.
-I stood with Julianne Young this week at a Bingham County Farm Bureau meeting and recited the Pledge of Allegiance with her, yet she did not think it important to disavow her campaign worker’s hatred of America.
+I stood with Julianne Young at a Bingham County Farm Bureau meeting in 2020 and recited the Pledge of Allegiance with her, yet she did not think it important to disavow her campaign worker’s hatred of America.

 Moreover, it is impossible to eradicate the U.S. government without also eradicating the Constitution.
 I swore an oath when I entered the U.S. Army to “defend the Constitution of the United States against all enemies, foreign and domestic,” and I will actively defend the Constitution against Miller and any of his enablers, including Julianne Young, the Idaho Freedom Foundation, and Janice McGeachin.